Carolina

 Prior to her work as a doctoral student, Carolina was a lawyer in Colombia in the oil business, and was a senior lawyer on energy contracts management for the national government.
 She has extensive experience in the analysis of law, including statutes, regulations, judicial decisions resulting from litigation, arbitration, mediation, and contracts.
-Carolina has taught to diverse audiences in the areas of commercial, civil, contractual, environmental, and energy law.
+Carolina has taught to diverse audiences in the areas of commercial, civil, contractual, environmental, public policy, and energy law.

 Currently, Carolina is a research fellow on a collaborative project on regional water governance in the Chicagoland area between NIU and University of Illinois Chicago, with external funding from the Illinois Innovation Network.
 She is also a research assistant to Dr. Thomas Skuzinski, and has in 2020 and 2021 co-authored articles published in or under review with Journal of Urban Affairs, Urban Affairs Forum, and Journal of Planning Education and Research that focus on regional governance in land use, resources management, and transportation.